-The outstanding coverage of Binalyze enterprise forensics platforms for Windows clients is now also available for Linux.
+The outstanding coverage of Binalyze DFIR platforms for Windows clients is now also available for Linux.

 This was a popular request from a large number of our users and customers so we incorporated the feature into our roadmap right away.
 This Friday we will officially launch it.